 In addition, extended and after-hours trading is also available.
-This ensures traders with limited time or those on inflexible schedules will still have the opportunity to capitalise on market conditions.
+This ensures traders with limited time or those on inflexible schedules will still have the opportunity to capitalize on market conditions.

 Contact & Customer Support

-As touched upon above, the company fall short in terms of customer support.
-While it is true they offer a live help chat, a telephone line and email support, user reviews show all are fairly poor.
+As touched upon above, the company falls short in terms of customer support.
+While it is true they offer a live help chat, a telephone line, and email support, user reviews show all are fairly poor.

 If you have any security issues, such as resets or security tokens, you must use their contact telephone number, which can be found on their website.
 There is phone access 24 hours a day, however, the service shifts to foreign venues overnight, making contact more difficult.